jchengjr77/mysite/README.md

 # Jonathan Cheng: My Site

-Made in order to more clearly and more effectively show people who I am.
 Pretty straightforward.
 On this site you can learn about my academics, athletics, hobbies, deepest darkest secrets, etc.

 Please Enjoy.